dkadev/macos-hardening/README.md

 # MACOS HARDENING

 Compilation of tools for macOS hardening as well as some useful commands to monitor and do research agents and daemons of services running on the machine.
+(ALTHOUGH IS A PUBLIC REPO ITS BEEN CREATED FOR PERSONAL USE, SO IF YOU WANT TO TRY THIS I'M NOT RESPONSIBLE FOR USE AND CONSEQUENCES)

 ## Useful commands